These two chimpanzees, who used to live in a laboratory, are now loving life more than ever before after the ordeal they've been through.

 Unfortunately, this progressive decision only applies to state-funded labs for now...
 There are still many chimps in private companies that are living through hell, not having benefited from this legal advancement.

 In the U.S as in many other countries, primates continue to suffer for scientific research.
-That's why it's important to use alternative methods to put a definitive end to animal suffering.
+That's why it's important to put a definitive end to animal suffering.